Freshwater marsh: Functions and services

-Wetlands have many services and functions that benefit the Earth.
-Marshes can remove carbon from the atmosphere and store it in their biomass or the ground.
-Many of the wide variety of species that freshwater marshes can support, provide services to humans.
-Many different types of food are produced within a freshwater marsh like fruits, rice, vegetables like taro, and fish.
+Freshwater marshes can also support and provide services to humans.
+Many different types of food are produced within a freshwater marsh like fruits, rice, fish, and vegetables such as taro.
 Freshwater marshes can also provide clothing in the form of pelts and materials for building such as reeds.
 Freshwater marshes also provide recreational services like fishing, bird-watching, water fowl hunting, and trapping.
 Another important function of marshes is flood mitigation.
-Marshes can slow down the rate at which water is travelling and create a buffer zone to stop flooding.
+Marshes can slow down the rate at which water is traveling and create a buffer zone to stop flooding.